iamkirankumaryadav/Library/Data Science/Linear Regression.md

 # Linear Regression

-Learning a Linear Regression Model means Estimating the Values of the **Coefficient** (Slope, Intercept, Bias) used in Representation with the Data.
+Learning a Linear Regression Model means Estimating the Values of the **Coefficient** (Slope, Intercept, Bias)